-Move over smartphones, say goodbye to tablets, and put the wearables to one side for a moment – the biggest battleground for businesses in 2018 is on smart speakers.
+Move over smartphones, say goodbye to tablets, and put the wearables to one side for a moment – the biggest battleground for businesses is on smart speakers.

 Smart speakers like Google Home, Amazon Echo, and Apple HomePod are changing the way that people search, and the numbers surrounding their uptake are simply staggering.

 Indeed, according to recent research, the number of smart speaker users is growing by a staggering 47.9% every year.
 And, in the first quarter of this year alone, an eye-watering nine million devices were sold.